Are drivers who work with Uber employees or independent contractors: Explained

 It is also important to note that for workers to be given the status of independent contractors, they have to meet all 3 criteria.

-Does it mean that Uber drivers in California now have an employee status?
+Does it mean that drivers who work with Uber in California now have an employee status?
 No.

 The bill was met with fierce opposition from ride-hailing companies, such as Uber and Lyft, as according to the new law, they would have to raise their wages and provide sick leave, among others.
 Their initial lobbying efforts against the bill were unsuccessful, just like their later attempts to change the bill so that ride-sharing companies would be exempted from having to follow the new law.